DepartmentsAI/Viewzenix1/communication/pr_tracker.md

 | 111 | PM/task/env-cleanup | N/A | Merged | PM | ALL | 2025-05-09 |
 | 118 | BE/fix/integration-logger-and-health-docs | #46, #91 | Open | BE | PM, INT | 2025-05-09 |
 | 119 | BE/docs/backend-startup-guide | #49 | Open | BE | PM, QA | 2025-05-09 |

+## PR #98: Risk Management UI Integration

+**Branch**: FE/feature/risk-management-integration
+**Related to**: PR #90
+**Status**: Open
+**Summary**: Integrates UI components with the backend risk management API.
+Includes the implementation of `riskManagementService.js` for proper API interactions, refactors the `RiskManagement.js` component to use real data instead of mock data, and adds loading states, error handling, notifications, and form validation.